 Marianna's legacy of violence and abusive racial Boys, a state juvenile reform school that operated in Marianna from 1900 until 2011.337 The closed during a federal investigation.
 In 2014, uncovered the remains of fifty-five boys in the school cemetery, which was twenty-four more than were documented in official records.338 Surviving former residents shared the experiences they endured at the Dozier School, which remained racially segregated until 1967.
 Richard Huntly, a sixty-seven-year-old Black man sent to the school at age eleven, recalled that white boys were given vocational work while he and other Black boys were made to work in the field planting and picking crops for state profit.
-"It sary of the Battle of Marianna by honoring the to Jackson County, where they killed him in the memories of Confederate soldiers and officers who fought and died to preserve slavery and the white supremacist ideologies on which slavery was built.
-The community voice remains silent the skin burned with hot irons; the mob then as to Marianna's other legacies.
-No prominent drove over it with cars, shot it at least eighteen memorial or marker tells of Claude Neal's brutal
+"It sary of the Battle of Marianna by honoring the who fought and died to preserve slavery and the white supremacist ideologies on which slavery was built.
+The community voice remains silent